Resources

 Pick a Date for Motivation

-After dipping into the psychology as to the “whys” of a cluttered home and then choosing an organization style that fits your personality, finding the motivation for starting the work is the next hurdle most wanna-be-organizers trip over.
+After dipping into the psychology of the “whys” of a cluttered home and then choosing an organization style that fits your personality, finding the motivation for starting the work is the next hurdle that most wanna-be-organizers trip over.

 What Bothers You the Most?
 Start There.

 Are you constantly searching for your keys?
 Is the mudroom overrun with everything except mud?
-Each home has at least one pain point for clutter.
-For some people, entire rooms may be the culprit, with the overflowing contents hidden by a closed door.
+Every home has at least one pain point related to clutter.
+For some people, entire rooms may be the culprit, with the overflowing contents hidden behind a closed door.

 Photo from Pixabay